| Caranthir had identified forty

 Eowyn slipped her hand out of his, took up the wax tablet, wrote

-a few words, and handed it to him.
+a few words, and gave it to him.
 Then she slid her hand up his

 Startled, Legolas looked up from the tablet.
 Then, slowly and